 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Wealthfront's score is 4.50 stars versus Ally Invest Advisors's 4.00 stars.

-Looking at both robo-advisors, we can also explore their features.
-Wealthfront makes tax-loss harvesting available to clients, while Ally Invest Advisors does not.
-For running predictions on retirement, clients will want to use a retirement calculator.
+Exploring both robo-advisor feature sets, we can also find differences.
+Wealthfront has tax-loss harvesting, Ally Invest Advisors doesn't.
+For running calculations on being ready for retirement, clients will want a retirement calculator.
 Wealthfront makes an advanced retirement calculator available to clients, while Ally Invest Advisors does not.
-Tracking personal financial goals can also be important.
+Some customers like to monitor their personal financial goals.
 Ally Invest Advisors alongside Wealthfront offer goal tracking.
-Finally, the ability to import and aggregate third-party financial accounts for holistic analysis can be particularly useful.
-Wealthfront offers external accounts analysis while Ally Invest Advisors does not.
+Finally, an attractive feature includes providing deeper account analysis thanks to the ability to import and aggregate third-party financial accounts.
+Wealthfront makes external accounts analysis available to clients, while Ally Invest Advisors does not.

-Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo-advisor offers live chat support.
-Ally Invest Advisors makes live chat support available to clients, while Wealthfront does not.
+Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
+However, not every robo provides live chat support as an option.
+Ally Invest Advisors offers live chat support while Wealthfront does not.

-Overall, Wealthfront takes the upper hand with 5.00 stars over Ally Invest Advisors's 3.50 stars.
-And, as far as individual category awards go, Wealthfront finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Ally Invest Advisors came up with none of these.
+Overall, Wealthfront comes out on top with 5.00 stars over Ally Invest Advisors's 3.50 stars.
+And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Ally Invest Advisors found itself with none of these.